 - I also offer general informational chats if you just want to know about talking to your tween about food or body-image, for example.

 I work by phone with clients across the country and internationally.
-In the Twin Cities area I can offer house-calls.
 Sometimes questions arise months after our last call.
 One mom that I helped with her older child around picky eating called months later to ask about weaning her youngest, for example.

 Everything you tell me is confidential.
 If it is necessary or helpful for me to speak with someone else about your situation, I will do so only with your written permission.